Tyrrrz/MiniRazor/Readme.md

 // <p>Hello, World!</p>
 ```

 Calling `Razor.Compile(...)` compiles the supplied Razor code directly into IL loaded in-memory.
-The returned object can then be used to render output.
+The object returned by this method can then be used to render output.

-Note that, by default, MiniRazor uses the default assembly load context, which means that, once compiled, the templates will stay in memory forever.
-To avoid that, you can pass a custom instance of `AssemblyLoadContext` instead:
+By default, MiniRazor uses the default assembly load context, which means that, once compiled, the generated IL code will stay in memory forever.
+To avoid that, you can pass a custom instance of `AssemblyLoadContext` to control the lifetime of generated assemblies:

 ```csharp
 // Create an isolated assembly load context